 So, why would mankind slip into total depravity without divine goodness?

-Because we are naturally bad.
+Because we are naturally bad, or evil.

 The previous sentence may come as a shock, and may make you squirm in your seat as if you had a slice of bologna in your underwear.
-After all, who likes to think of themselves as naturally bad?
+After all, who likes to think of themselves as naturally bad or evil?
 But realize this, I did not say that we are always bad, nor did I say that everything we say and do is bad.
 Nor did I say that we are not of worth, nor did I say that we do not deserve mercy.
 I merely stated that we are naturally bad.
 It is human nature.
 Without the continual redemptive power of Christ’s Atonement, and without the influence of the Holy Spirit, we will do bad, selfish, and sometimes evil things.
 According to scripture, naturally, our hearts are evil.

 Jeremiah 17:9 – The heart is deceitful above all things, and desperately wicked…